 - Make a freeze frame

-- Add black (E.g. title: black) at end of project
+- Add black (E.g. title: black) at start and end of project

 Review Jim's Graphic Tips (know these)